mangrisano/mangrisano/README.md

 CS Student
 ----------
 I'm a CS Student at [Università degli Studi di Napoli "Federico II"](https://informatica.dieti.unina.it/index.php/it/).
-I'm a curious guy about everything concern IT, Software Development, Software Engeneering and Problem Solving.
+I'm a curious guy about everything concerns IT, Software Development, Software Engeneering and Problem Solving.

 * 🌍  I'm based in Napoli, Italy.
 * ✉️  You can contact me at [michele.angrisano@gmail.com](mailto:michele.angrisano@gmail.com)